 Ljubo-Ljupko Petrovic is a former Yugoslavian football player; today a football manager.
-As a coach and after winning the European Cup in 1991 with Red Star Belgrade, he became an icon in the former Yugoslavian (today Serbia) and in European football history.
+As a coach and after winning the European Cup in 1991 with Red Star Belgrade, he became an icon in the Yugoslavian (today Serbia) and European; football history.

 Born on 15 May, 1947, in Velika Brusnica, Bosnia and Herzegovina (former Yugoslavia), Petrovic played most of his career for NK Osijek.
 He's remembered as one of the best players in the late 1970's